aevrah/100-days-of-code/log.md

 ### Day 54: February 23, 2018
 **Today's Progress**: Finished the 13th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of creating a page that slides in different images upon scroll.
 We were also tasked with reversing this effect.
 I prefer when this is done once on initial scroll, and then keeps the entire page loaded.

+### Day 55-56: February 24-25, 2018
+**Today's Progress**: Another weekend of catching up on saved tech articles in Pocket and reviewing notes on new topics covered in the past week

+### Day 57: February 26, 2018
+**Today's Progress**: Finished the 14th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of going through JS reference vs copy

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->